 - Step 1: Adjust Table 11-10-0066-01 using the "Add/Remove data" tab.
 For "Geography" include only "Brandon, Manitoba,", "Winnipeg, Manitoba," and Manitoba, population under 30,000 (for Thompson).
 For "Component" include only "Food."
-Find the 2018 Thresholds for Winnipeg and Brandon. - Step 2: Multiply each amount by 0.912. - Step 3: Multiply each amount by the CPI for "Food" for Manitoba in the year for which you are doing the study and divide by the CPI for 2018.
+Find the 2020 Thresholds for Winnipeg and Brandon. - Step 2: Multiply each amount by 0.912. - Step 3: Multiply each amount by the CPI for "Food" for Manitoba in the year for which you are doing the study and divide by the CPI for 2020.

 The Cost of Eating According to the 'Nutritious Food Basket' method for adjusting based on family size is utilized.
 A simple adjustment factor is used for family sizes of less than four people to account for the higher per person food costs associated with smaller family sizes.
 An adjustment factor of 1.20 is made to the weekly food cost for a single person and a factor of 1.05 is used for families of fewer than four people but greater than one person.
+For example, for a 1P1C household, the amount is the MBM for food cost for a family of four, divided by 2, times 1.05 in a 1P1C household.
+This amount is then multiplied by 0.912, then adjusted using the CPI for food.